0xDBFB7/covidinator/documents/notes/Paper.md

 The algebraic normal-mode methods included in many software packages [charmm] are not generally sufficient for this task, as they often assume the limit of low-amplitudes.

+The phage model was produced from raw CryoEM data using ProDy.
+The coronavirid model was produced with LipidWrapper.

 [] Each field seems to invent its own terminology for multiscale modelling. "coarse-graining" is referred to as DSMC.